hazelcast/hazelcast-client-protocol/README.md

 The protocol is defined in `protocol-definitions/*.yaml` yaml files where each yaml file represents a service like Map, List, Set etc.
 Custom data types that are used in the protocol definitions are defined in `protocol-definitions/custom/Custom.yaml`.

+> [!WARNING]
+Please wrap since parameters with double quotation mark `"2.10"` starting with 2.10 since yaml's auto typing considers as `2.1` instead of `2.10`.

 ## Service definition

 A service is defined by a separate YAML file, containing all its method definitions.